earth-core/transformer/README.md

 # transformer
-A simple transformer model for language translation based on research paper Attention Is All You Need.
+A  transformer model for language translation based on research paper Attention Is All You Need.